clartaq/cwiki/resources/private/md/Special_Pages.md

 The About page can be used to record some information about the wiki in general.
 You should edit it to reflect your intentions for the wiki.

-#### Table of Contents ####
+#### Sidebar ####

 This is a special area off to the left of the main display area.
-The program will automatically generate some of this area.
-There are special page link formats that you can use to add pages to this area.
+It can be used as a special place to put links that are useful from anywhere in the wiki.
+The list of links can be broken into sections to group links with related functionality.
+See [[The Sidebar]] for details on changing the content of this area.

 #### Preferences ####